 With nearly 40 grills and restaurants scattered throughout the East Coast, Stewart’s serves its legendary floats alongside such other American classics as half-pound steak burgers, hot dogs served with coleslaw and a pickle, barbecue baby back ribs, Philly cheesesteaks, signature sandwiches and wraps, onion rings and a variety of complementary desserts.

 So — what’s the scoop on Stewart’s?

-Today, Stewart’s All American operates 37 restaurants, grills, drive-ins and food concession trailers throughout the East Coast, as far west as Marion, Ohio.
-Proud of its longstanding family-friendly fare and prices, Stewart’s is especially thrilled that its world-famous root beer float — served with a choice of soft-served vanilla ice cream or hard vanilla ice cream, plus root beer, diet root beer, orange ‘n’ cream, black cherry or cream soda — are still customer favorites nearly a century after Frank Stewart first invented his sweet, frothy concoction.
+Today, Stewart’s All American operates more than 30 restaurants, grills, drive-ins and food concession trailers throughout the East Coast, as far west as Marion, Ohio.
+It’s also claimed June 17 as National Stewart’s Root Beer Day.
+Proud of its longstanding family-friendly fare and prices, Stewart’s is especially thrilled that its world-famous root beer float — served with a choice of soft-served vanilla ice cream or hard vanilla ice cream, plus root beer, diet root beer, orange ’n’ cream, black cherry or cream soda — are still customer favorites nearly a century after Frank Stewart first invented his sweet, frothy concoction.

 Stewart’s + Archer Hotel Florham Park

-While Stewart’s is in Connecticut, Massachusetts, New Hampshire, New York, Ohio, Pennsylvania and West Virginia, 21 of its locations claim New Jersey as home.
+While Stewart’s is in Connecticut, Maryland, Massachusetts, New Hampshire, New York, Ohio, Pennsylvania and West Virginia, 20+ of its locations claim New Jersey as home.
 And in homage to the root beer king of the East Coast, Archer commissioned artist Andrew Tedesco to create a mural of the Stewart’s logo for Archer Hotel Florham Park, New Jersey.
-The artwork adorns a concrete block wall and sliding wooden doors in Archer’s Kitchen + Bar.
-And Archer’s menu includes Stewart’s Root Beer Float — tasteful simplicity at its finest.
+The artwork adorns a concrete block wall and sliding wooden doors in AKB, the hotel’s bar and eatery.

 Stewart’s Root Beer Float